 The Lake Gardner Association Welcomes you!

-The parking lot and beach will be unavailable until next May to allow for work to be done on the facility.
+Work continues, but the parking lot and beach will be unavailable at times until next May to allow for work to be done on the facility.

 The trails, however, WILL be accessible for walking and recreation from the Orchard Street entrance, and from both Battis and Batchelder parks.

 Please note the restrictions in place on neighboring streets and use the municipal lots downtown for parking.

 The beach, lake and trails are City of Amesbury property.

 Please be aware that sanitary facilities are provided by the City, cleaned daily and open seasonally from May 15 to October 15.

 There are no lifeguards; swim at your own risk